gridsuite/documentation/README.md

 - Storage: Cassandra DB
 - Connected to message broker: producer and consumer
 - Other services dependencies: network store server

+This service is responsible for running dynamic simulations.
+Is is based on [PowSyBl dynamic simulation API](https://github.com/powsybl/powsybl-core/tree/main/dynamic-simulation/dynamic-simulation-api) and [Dynawo implementation](https://github.com/powsybl/powsybl-dynawo).
+This is still an on going work and it is not yet fully working with the current version of the code.
+This is also not integrated into GridStudy.

 ### Dynamic mapping server